 $ zat package

-- Sign in as an admin in your Zendesk Support instance, go to Admin > Apps > Manage, then follow the instructions to upload and install a private app.
+Sign in as an admin in Admin Center, go to Apps and integrations > Apps > Zendesk Support apps, then follow the instructions to upload and install a private app.
 For details, see Uploading and installing your private app in Zendesk Support.